nekromant/esp8266-frankenstein/README.md

 ```

-#A full list of scary commands is below.
+#A full list of scary commands available is listed below.

 ```
 help       - Show this message